 Audits are performed to ensure that SCORE is used appropriately by authorized users and monitored for unauthorized usage.
 All FMCSA information systems are governed by the FMCSA Rules of Behavior (ROB) for IT Systems.
 SCORE administrators with the OCIO's office may revoke access to SCORE if a user is not in compliance with the ROB for IT Systems.
 The FMCSA ROB for IT Systems must be read, acknowledged as understood, and signed by each user prior to being authorized to access FMCSA information systems, including SCORE.
 FMCSA contractors involved in data analysis and research are also required to sign the FMCSA Non-Disclosure Agreement prior to being authorized to access SCORE.

 Responsible Official

 Nikki McDavid Chief CDL Division 202-366-0831 nikki.mcdavid@dot.gov

 Approval and Signature

-Privacy office Approved A Claire W. Barrett Chief Privacy & Information Asset Officer Office of the Chief Information Officer privacy@dot.gov
+Karyn Gorman Actin Chief Privacy Officer Office of the Chief Information Officer privacy@dot.gov